cruidin/white-duck-says-hello/README.md

 1. I want to get ideas of what can be done in JavaScript, HTML and CSS
 2. I want to stay in touch with Patricia and exchange ideas and experiences.

-*As a young person*
+*As a parent/carer of young children*
-1. I want to be entertained by the cute illustrations and silly stories
+1. I want to have a fun time and a giggle with my children by looking and talking about the cute illustrations and reading the silly stories

 *As Patricia's family, friend or acquaintance:*
 1. I want to see what she’s up to.